haotianteng/DifferentialCovariance/README.md

 Differential Corvriance:
-This project is a implementation of thw work below:
+This project is an implementation of thw work below:
 Lin, Tiger W., et al. "Differential Covariance: A New Class of Methods to Estimate Sparse Connectivity from Neural Recordings."
 (Unpublished paper)

 Reconstruct the functional connectivity by differential covariance-based methods.